jeanmathieupotvin/transltr/tests/testthat/_snaps/serialize.md

        - ['test-id'] 'Hash' must be a null, or a non-empty character string.
        - ['test-id'] 'Algorithm' must be equal to 'sha1', or 'utf8'.

+# assert.ExportedTranslations() throws an error if x is invalid and throw_error is true

+    Code
+      assert(invalid)
+    Condition
+      Error:
+      !
+       - 'Identifier' must be a non-empty character string.
+       - 'Language Code' must be a non-empty character string.
+       - 'Language' must be a non-empty character string.
+       - 'Source Language' must be a non-empty character string.
+       - 'Translations' must be a sequence of 'Source Text', and 'Translation' sections.

+# assert.ExportedTranslations() detects invalid Identifier field

+    Code
+      assert(out)
+    Condition
+      Error:
+      !
+'Identifier' must be a non-empty character string.

+# assert.ExportedTranslations() detects invalid Language Code field

+    Code
+      assert(out)
+    Condition
+      Error:
+      !
+'Language Code' must be a non-empty character string.

+# assert.ExportedTranslations() detects invalid Language field

+    Code
+      assert(out)
+    Condition
+      Error:
+      !
+'Language' must be a non-empty character string.

+# assert.ExportedTranslations() detects invalid Source Language field

+    Code
+      assert(out)
+    Condition
+      Error:
+      !
+'Source Language' must be a non-empty character string.

+# assert.ExportedTranslations() detects invalid Translations field

+    Code
+      assert(out1)
+    Condition
+      Error:
+      !
+       - 'Translations' must be a sequence of 'Source Text', and 'Translation' sections.
+       - 'Translation' sections must be character strings.
+They can also be empty, but not missing.

+---

+    Code
+      assert(out2)
+    Condition
+      Error:
+      !
+'Translations' must be a sequence of 'Source Text', and 'Translation' sections.

+---

+    Code
+      assert(out3)
+    Condition
+      Error:
+      !
+'Source Text' sections must be character strings.
+They can also be empty, or missing.

 # import.default() works

     Code